tmm-demo-apps/bookstore-app/diary.md

 ### Next Steps
 - **Implement "Remove from Cart"**: Added a button and handler to remove items from the shopping cart.
 This completes the core cart functionality (add, view, remove).
-- **Implement Checkout Process**: Once the cart is fully functional, we will implement a basic checkout flow.
+- **Implement Checkout Process**: We will implement a PII-free checkout process.
+This will involve creating an order summary page and a confirmation step that simulates a purchase without collecting any personal data.
+The cart items will be converted into a historical order.
 - **Future Enhancements**:
     - Improved UI
     - Expanded book selection and categorization